 We will pay benefits to you or your assignee.
 After we receive your timely proof of loss, we will pay claims within 60 days after we receive the proof of loss.
-Please see the Proof of loss section above for more information.
+Please see the Proof of loss section above.

 Grace period